aws-samples/amazon-sagemaker-build-train-deploy/02_deploy/README.md

 	<img src="../images/module_02/code_editor_open_test_script.png" alt="Open test script" width="800px" />

 2. Make yourself familiar with the test process in **test.py**:
 	- The test script uses the **Predictor** class from SageMaker Python SDK to predict scores based on the input feature values.
-The model pipeline behind the inference endpoint will first use the featurizer model to preprocess the features, and then pass the result to the XGBoost regression model to predict the score.
+The model pipeline behind the inference endpoint will first use the featurizer model to preprocess the features, and then pass the result to the XGBoost model to predict the score.
-	- Note that the test script expects the SageMaker inference endpoint name as an input argument.
+	- Note that the test script expects the SageMaker Inference endpoint name as an input argument.

 3. Go back to the Terminal window.
 If you have closed it or cannot locate it, open the Explorer menu and choose **Terminal >> New Terminal**.